Signs from Nature

 Aaa..Mandie I'm sorry, Then you really can relate that anything to bring them joy was really important.
 The angry outbursts were just so left field.

-Sounds lie you have quite a bird haven. ..better tell Vikter to cool it, Yeah? tell him these are my friends... you mess with them you mess with me!
+Sounds lie you have quite a bird haven. :D ..better tell Vikter to cool it, Yeah? tell him these are my friends... you mess with them you mess with me!

 BB, Firebird